 Taichung Cultural Heritage Park is a 10-minute walk from Taichung Station.

-Natural Way Six Arts Cultural Center (Taichung Martial Arts Hall)
+Natural Way Six Arts Cultural Center (Taichung Martial Arts Hall) (CLOSED)

 The Natural Way Six Arts Cultural Center is the official name today for what was during the Japanese colonial period a butokuden, or martial arts training center, for workers at the Taichung Prison.
 Update: this site appears to now be closed to the public, but I’m leaving this entry up in case it ever opens again.

 It is one of the most beautiful butokudens in Taiwan, and is a highly photogenic reminder of Japan’s colonial past in Taiwan.
 The building actually burned down in the past but has been beautifully restored.
 There’s a small but very atmospheric restaurant in the side building, and the calm garden at the back has an enormous banyan tree with lanterns hanging in it.
 It doesn’t take long to visit, but it is certainly worth a stop.